amir-rs/MRL-HSL-Humanoid-Robot-Projects/README.md

 ## Directory Structure

+### Tasks

-- **Task3-Sort**: Contains files related to Task 3, likely involving sorting algorithms.
+- **Task3-Sort**: Contains files related to Task 3, focusing on sorting algorithms.
-- **Task4-Search**: Contains files related to Task 4, likely involving search algorithms.
+- **Task4-Search**: Houses files associated with Task 4, centered around search algorithms.
-- **Task5-Matrix**: Contains files related to Task 5, possibly involving matrix operations.
+- **Task5-Matrix**: Contains files related to Task 5, potentially involving matrix operations.
-- **Task6-OpenCV**: Contains files related to Task 6, probably focusing on OpenCV library usage.
+- **Task6-OpenCV**: Holds files related to Task 6, with a primary focus on utilizing the OpenCV library.
-- **Task7-StateMachine**: Contains files related to Task 7, likely involving state machines.
+- **Task7-StateMachine**: Contains files related to Task 7, likely involving state machine implementations.

+### Projects

-- **2D Visualizer Using AStar**: Source codes for a 2D visualizer utilizing the A* algorithm.
+- **2D Visualizer Using AStar**: Source codes for a 2D visualizer utilizing the A* algorithm for pathfinding.
-- **Angle Sensor Model**: Source codes related to an angle sensor model.
+- **Angle Sensor Model**: Source codes related to modeling an angle sensor.
-- **Canny Edge Detector for Image**: Source codes for implementing a Canny edge detector for images.
+- **Canny Edge Detector for Image**: Implementation of a Canny edge detector algorithm for images.
-- **Convex Hull Pro**: Source codes for a convex hull algorithm implementation.
+- **Convex Hull Pro**: Advanced implementation of the convex hull algorithm.
-- **Convex Hull**: Source codes for another convex hull algorithm implementation.
+- **Convex Hull**: Another implementation of the convex hull algorithm.
-- **Drawing and Resizing Shapes on Webcam with Qt5**: Source codes for drawing and resizing shapes on webcam using Qt5.
+- **Drawing and Resizing Shapes on Webcam with Qt5**: Source codes for a project enabling drawing and resizing shapes on a webcam feed using Qt5.
-- **Histogram Equalizer Image on Zynq**: Source codes for implementing a histogram equalizer for images on Zynq platform.
+- **Histogram Equalizer Image on Zynq**: Implementation of a histogram equalizer for images on the Zynq platform.
-- **Histogram Equalizer for Image**: Source codes for a histogram equalizer for images.
+- **Histogram Equalizer for Image**: Implementation of a histogram equalizer for images.
-- **Histogram Equalizer for Webcam**: Source codes for a histogram equalizer for webcam images.
+- **Histogram Equalizer for Webcam**: Implementation of a histogram equalizer for webcam images.
 - **Image Kernel with Padding**: Source codes for image kernel operations with padding.
 - **Image Thresholding**: Source codes for image thresholding operations.
 - **Image Kernel without Padding**: Source codes for image kernel operations without padding.
-- **Kalman Filter**: Source codes for implementing a Kalman filter.
+- **Kalman Filter**: Implementation of the Kalman filter algorithm.
-- **Robot Controller Tools**: Source codes related to robot controller tools.
+- **Robot Controller Tools**: Tools and utilities related to robot control.
-- **Robotic Soccer Playground**: Source codes for a robotic soccer playground project.
+- **Robotic Soccer Playground**: Source codes for a project related to a robotic soccer playground.
-- **Soccer Play Ground Web Project**: Source codes for a web project related to soccer playground.
+- **Soccer Play Ground Web Project**: Web project related to the soccer playground.
 - **Webcam Thresholding**: Source codes for thresholding webcam images.

+### Advanced Projects and Tools

 - **Ball Pattern**: Source codes related to ball pattern recognition.
-- **CNN Ball Detector**: Source codes for a Convolutional Neural Network-based ball detector.
+- **CNN Ball Detector**: Implementation of a Convolutional Neural Network-based ball detector.
 - **HSl OS**: Source codes related to an operating system project.
-- **Humanoid Robot Active Vision DDQN**: Source codes for a project involving active vision for humanoid robots.
+- **Humanoid Robot Active Vision DDQN**: Project involving active vision for humanoid robots using Deep Q-Networks (DDQN).
 - **Image Landmark Detection**: Source codes for image landmark detection.
-- **MRL HSL Annotation**: Source codes for MRL HSL annotation tool.
+- **MRL HSL Annotation**: Annotation tool for the MRL HSL project.
-- **MRL HSL Segment**: Source codes for MRL HSL segmentation tool.
+- **MRL HSL Segment**: Segmentation tool for the MRL HSL project.
-- **MotionTool**: Source codes for motion analysis tool.
+- **MotionTool**: Tool for motion analysis.
-- **RoboCup Humanoid MRL Webots Simulation**: Source codes for RoboCup humanoid robot simulation using Webots.
+- **RoboCup Humanoid MRL Webots Simulation**: Source codes for simulating RoboCup humanoid robots using Webots.
-- **RoboCup Log Analysis Tool**: Source codes for a tool to analyze RoboCup logs.
+- **RoboCup Log Analysis Tool**: Tool for analyzing RoboCup logs.
 - **Simulator**: Source codes for a simulator project.
-- **Soccer Robot Playground**: Source codes for a soccer robot playground project.
+- **Soccer Robot Playground**: Source codes for a project related to a soccer robot playground.
-- **World Model**: Source codes for a world modeling project.
+- **World Model**: Source codes for a project related to world modeling.

 ## Usage